 Tom Kollenborn Chronicles

-Tom Kollenborn is a noted author and historian of the Superstition Wilderness.
-His weekly column in the Apache Junction News is published on his blog by Apache Junction library staff one week after publication in the newspaper.
+Tom Kollenborn was a noted author and historian of the Superstition Wilderness.
+His weekly column in the Apache Junction News was published on his blog by Apache Junction library staff after publication in the newspaper.
 The blog now holds an archive of many of his columns.

 A gallery of image files including treasure maps provided to us by local historians.